seanyak/yaksean/README.md

 # Sean's Portfolio

 Hi, I'm Sean.
-I'm a web developer with 3 years of experience.
+I'm a web developer.
 I love to design & develop, with a focus on React (Next.js).

 ## About Me